dvrkns/Schedule-TG-Bot/README.md

    ```
 3. **Configure the Bot:**
    - Add the bot token and chat IDs to `src/utils/secrets.py`.
+   - Configure which services to enable in `src/bot/services/service_config.py`.
    - Configure images and other resources for your organization in assets/
    - Add your schedule using the template in src/data/schedule
    - Optionally, change the author name for the `/dev` command in the configuration.